Computational-Plant-Science/plantit/docs/md/developers/api.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-`plantit` exposes an API for programmatic queries about certain public resources.
+`plantit` exposes an API for programmatic queries about usage statistics and public resources.
 Endpoints are exposed at the root URL `https://plantit.cyverse.org/apis/v1/`, documented with Swagger at [`https://plantit.cyverse.org/apis/v1/swagger/`](https://plantit.cyverse.org/apis/v1/swagger/).

-## Resources
+## Endpoints

-TODO

-### Agents

-TODO
+Currently only public usage statistics are reported by the `plantit` API.
+Support for BrAPI is under consideration and may be developed in the future.
+We may also support token-authenticated task orchestration at some point.

 ### Stats

-TODO
+The `/stats/` routes return usage data for `plantit` users, publicly available workflows and execution targets.
+Four endpoints are available:

+- `/stats/counts`: cumulative user and resource counts
+- `/stats/institutions`: user-represented institutions
+- `/stats/timeseries`: usage timeseries for public workflows and execution targets
+- `/stats/timeseries/<owner>/<name>/<branch>`: usage timeseries for a particular public workflow